Little Champ

-Little Champ is a 2013 Philippine television drama that premiered on ABS-CBN from March 18, 2013 to May 24, 2013 and worldwide on The Filipino Channel replacing Kahit Konting Pagtingin in its timeslot and was replaced by Annaliza.
-It stars Lito Lapid, Jhong Hilario, and JB Agustin.
+Little Champ is a 2013 Philippine television drama series broadcast by ABS-CBN.
+Directed by Dondon S. Santos, Richard I. Arellano and Mervyn B. Brondial, it stars Lito Lapid, Jhong Hilario, and JB Agustin.
+It aired on the network's Primetime Bida line up and worldwide on TFC from March 18 to May 24, 2013, and was replaced by Annaliza.

 The series is streaming online on YouTube.

 Synopsis

 The story revolves around the simple lives of Caloy, his parents Lucas and Helen, and their sickly horse, Chalk.

 Their quiet family life will change however when Caloy's playmate, the son of the rich haciendero Miguel, falls off a horse and dies.
 Miguel, who will put the blame on Caloy, will hunt the child down.
 Caloy will flee with his loyal horse Chalk and will find refuge under Leon del Torro, a barangay captain.

 The forces of good and evil will clash when a meteorite falls, breaks into two, and lands separately on Chalk and Miguel.
 Powered by the meteorite, Chalk will change from a sickly horse to a powerful stallion that can talk while Miguel will experience evil powers, fueled by his lust for revenge.